KaiKorla/halloy/book/src/configuration/buffer.md

 ### `exclude`

-Exclude channels from receiving the server messag.
+Exclude channels from receiving the server message.
 If you pass `["#halloy"]`, the channel `#halloy` will not receive the server message.
 You can also exclude all channels by using a wildcard: `["*"]`.

 ```toml